 Learning Shaolin Kung Fu at Immortal Dragon, students will develop confidence, strength, positive social skills, meditation, discipline, an “I can” attitude, and improved self-image.
 It´s a strong training set which includes basic work-out and stretching.

 Sifu José Guillén founded Immortal Dragon over more then 30 years ago in Guadalajara, Mexico.
-He studied 5 Animals Shaolin Kung Fu, the direct lineage of Ark Yuey Wong, with Sifu Amaryllis, who is still guiding him.
+He studied 5 Animals Shaolin Kung Fu, in direct lineage of Ark Yuey Wong, with Sifu Amarilla, who is still guiding him.
 Today there are more then 10 Immortal Dragons in Mexico (Guadalajara, Zapopan, Zacatecas, Aguascaliente, Puerto Vallarta, Toluca, and more).

 Our main principles are: to Strive & Achieve, Compassion, Humility, Patience, Confidence, Respect and Fortitude.